cyc-lopes/Pacman-Game/README.md

 - having the PacMen chase your mouse around the screen
 - being able to change from PacMen to other characters
-- adding sound effects or visual effects whenever a PacMan hits the wall
+- adding sound effects or visual effects whenever a PacMan hits the edge of the screen